GitTools/GitVersion/BREAKING_CHANGES.md

 ## Unreleased

 *   When using a commit message that matches **both** `*-version-bump-message` and `no-bump-message`, there is no increment for that commit.
 In other words, `no-bump-message` now takes precedence over `*-version-bump-message`.
-*   The fallback version strategy returns always 0.0.0 and is flagged with should increment true.
-This gives you the version 0.1.0 on develop branch (IncrementStrategy.Minor) and 0.0.1 on main branch (IncremetnStrategy.Patch).
+*   The fallback version strategy now returns `0.0.0` and is flagged with `ShouldIncrement` equal to `true`.
+This yields the version `0.1.0` on the `develop` branch (`IncrementStrategy.Minor` by default) and `0.0.1` on the `main` branch (`IncremetnStrategy.Patch` by default).
-*   We have not one effected branch configuration we have one or more effected branch configurations.
-In case of inheriting from parent branches this gives you the possiblity to solve stupid edge cases.
-*   The current branch (child) inherits from source branch (parent branch) if the increment strategy is set to inherit.
-This is highly recursive and can be configured via the configuration file.
+*   The current branch (child) inherits its configuration from the source (parent) branch if the `increment` strategy is set to `Inherit`.
+This makes branch configuration recursive, simpler, more intuitive, more flexible, and more robust.
+*   Instead of having a single effective configuration, we now have one effective configuration per branch where the increment strategy is not set to `increment`.
+*   The new implementation of the branch configuration inheritance affects per default only the pull-requests, hotfix and feature branches.
+In this case the next version will be generated like the child branch is not existing and the commits have been made on the source branch.

 ## v5.0.0